Five Obstacles to Digital Measurement, And What To Do About Them

 Quiz Answers

-1. What is a KPI?
+- What is a KPI?
 The answer is iii.
 Key Performance Indicator.
 KPIs are business metrics used to evaluate factors crucial to the success of a business.
 Simply put, a KPI is a metric that lets you know how you’re doing against your goals.

-2. True or False: A unique user the same as a person?
+- True or False: A unique user the same as a person?

-3. What is an A/B test?
+Unique visitors refers to the number of distinct computers requesting pages from the website during a given period, regardless of how often that computer visits.
+Since people may access sites from multiple computers using different browsers, unique visitors doesn’t equate to specific people.
+In other words, the same person could be counted as two unique visitors if they access the site from two different computers.
+So, the answer is False. - What is an A/B test?
 A/B testing (sometimes called split testing) is comparing two versions of a web page to see which one performs better.
 You compare two web pages by showing the two variants (let’s call them A and B) to similar visitors at the same time.
 The one that gives a better conversion rate wins.
 A/B testing is a simple and easy way to begin to improve your digital performance.
 More advanced testing introduces multiple variables.
 That’s called M/V/T, or multivariate testing.

-4. What is a DMP and why would you need one?data management platform (DMP) is a centralized computing system for collecting, integrating and managing large sets of structured and unstructured data from disparate sources.
+- What is a DMP and why would you need one?
+A data management platform (DMP) is a centralized computing system for collecting, integrating and managing large sets of structured and unstructured data from disparate sources.
 The data includes both 1st party data generated from your owned media platforms and data from 3rd party data sources, such as demographic data, or behavioral data.
 The reason to have a DMP would be to give you detailed information about your customers to create hyper-targeted messages, which result in higher conversion rates, ROI and customer retention.
 For instance, a DMP could let you target your customers based on a combination of time of data, geography, previous site behavior and demographics.